Daggerboard: History

 In 2008, a 55 ft daggerboard ship was found using deep scan sonar equipment off the southern shore of Lake Ontario, the only such vessel known to have been found in the Great Lakes.
 Vessels of this type were used for a short time in the early 19th century.

 In the early 19th century daggerboards were infrequently being used on American schooners.
 These schooners were used for nearby coastal trade of cotton, wheat, and apples.
 A sunken 1833 daggerboard schooner was found in the great lakes with the help of sonar equipment.
 Knowing this, daggerboards have been around since late in the 17th century.
 Daggerboards can be found on monohulls which is the classic sailboat and multihulls called catamarans.
+An early form of daggerboard was a “sliding keel”, designed by John Schank and used in HMS Trial in 1790.

 Daggerboards come in all different shapes and sizes, some curved or s-shaped.
 Curved daggerboards started to appear thirty to forty years ago.
 The first prototype was made in 1985 by Ian Farrier.
 The benefits of vertical lift generated by curved daggerboards are nominal.
 When actually sailing, curved daggerboards - not to be confused with hydrofoils - do not make a drastic change.

 Boats with daggerboards

 Generally, daggerboards are used on dinghies, and smaller rigs such as 10 to 40 feet for racing but there is a large number of custom and semi-custom catamaran builders who offer daggerboards as an option.
 Daggerboard rigs may be faster than fixed keels because fixed keels have so much hydrodynamic drag by the shape.
-Some makes which utilize a daggerboard design are: The Mirror Dinghy, Laser, Vanguard 15.
+Some makes which utilize a daggerboard design are: The Sunfish (dinghy), Mirror Dinghy, Laser, Vanguard 15.